systemd/systemd/docs/BLOCK_DEVICE_LOCKING.md

 And please keep in mind: BSD file locks (`flock()`) and POSIX file locks (`lockf()`, `F_SETLK`, …) are different concepts, and in their effect orthogonal.
-The scheme discussed above uses the former and not the latter, because the these types of locks more closely match the required semantics.
+The scheme discussed above uses the former and not the latter, because these types of locks more closely match the required semantics.

 Summarizing: it is recommended to take `LOCK_EX` BSD file locks when manipulating block devices in all tools that change file system block devices